KippingMonkey/VaccinationsProgram/README.md

 # VaccinationsProgram
 Project for school.
-A vaccination simulation made as a schoolproject.
-Working on working with a database, unittesting and git/github.
+A vaccination simulation made as a practice for school.
+Working on connecting with a database, unit-testing and git/github.
-Work in progress, lots of testing missing and also extra features.
+Not complete, lots of testing missing and also some extra features.